 - High sound levels can cause permanent hearing loss and other problems such as tinnitus.
 Use hearing protection as recommended by your employer or occupational health and safety regulations. - Exposure to vibration can cause disabling damage to the nerves and blood supply of the hands and arms.
 Wear warm clothing and keep your hands warm and dry.
 If numbness, tingling, pain or whitening of the skin occurs, stop using tool, tell your employer and consult a physician. - Hold the tool in a light but safe grip because the risk from vibration is generally greater when the grip force is higher.
-Where possible use a suspension arm or fit a side handle. - To prevent unnecessary increases in noise and vibration levels: - Operate and maintain the tool, and select, maintain and replace the accessories and consumables, in accordance with this instruction manual; - Do not allow the drill bit to chatter on the workpiece.
+Where possible support the weight of the tool with a balancer. - · To prevent unnecessary increases in noise and vibration levels: - Operate and maintain the tool, and select, maintain and replace the accessories and consumables, in accordance with this instruction manual: - Never use a blunt accessory.

-A Workplace hazards
+▲ Workplace hazards

 - Slip/Trip/Fall is a major cause of serious injury or death.
-Be aware of excess hose left on the walking or work surface. - Avoid inhaling dust or fumes or handling debris from the work process which can cause ill health (for example, cancer, birth defects, asthma and/or dermatitis).
-Use dust extraction and wear respiratory protective equipment when working with materials which produce airborne particles. - Some dust created by power sanding, sawing, grinding, drilling and other construction activities contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-Some examples of these chemicals are: - Lead from lead based paints - Crystalline silica bricks and cement and other masonry products - Arsenic and chromium from chemically-treated rubber - Your risk from these exposures varies, depending on how often you do this type of work. - To reduce your exposure to these chemicals: work in a well ventilated area, and work with approved safety equipment, such as dust masks that are specially designed to filter out microscopic particles. - Proceed with care in unfamiliar surroundings.
-Hidden hazards may exist, such as drilling into electric or other utility lines.
-This tool is not insulated from coming into contact with electric power sources. - This tool is not recommended for use in potentially explosive atmospheres.
+Be aware of excess hose left on the walking or work surface. - Avoid inhaling dust or furmes or handling debris from the work process which can cause ill health (for example, cancer, birth defects, asthma and/or dermatitis).
+Use dust extraction and wear respiratory protective equipment when working with materials which produce airborne particles.

+- Some dust created by power sanding, sawing, grinding, drilling and other construction activities contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+Some examples of these chemicals are: - Lead from lead based paints - Crystalline silica bricks and cement and other masonry products - Arsenic and chromium from chemically-treated rubber - · Your risk from these exposures varies, depending on how often you do this type of work.

+- To reduce your exposure to these chemicals: work in a well ventilated area, and work with approved safety equipment, such as dust masks that are specially designed to filter out microscopic particles. - Proceed with care in unfamiliar surroundings.
+Hidden hazards may exist, such as electricity or other utility lines. - This tool is not intended for use in potentially explosive atmospheres and is not insulated from coming into contact with electric power.